 You can find out more about the qualifications we accept on our English Language Requirements page.

 Should you wish to take a pre-sessional English course to improve your English prior to starting your degree course, you must sit the test at an approved SELT provider for the same reason.
 We offer our own BrunELT English test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
 You can find out more information on English courses and test options through our Brunel Language Centre.

 Please check our Admissions pages for more information on other factors we use to assess applicants.
 This information is for guidance only and each application is assessed on a case-by-case basis.
 Entry requirements are subject to review, and may change.

 Teaching and Learning

-You will be taught by academics who are actively involved in a wide range of world-leading research.
-The four main areas of biomedical science research at Brunel are: health and disease; treatments and cures; genomic and epigenomic level; and technology and methodology.
+You'll be taught by academics who are actively involved in a wide range of world-leading research.
+The four main areas of biomedical science research at Brunel are: health and disease, treatments and cures, genomic and epigenomic level, and technology and methodology.

 The biomedical sciences teaching team have created a unique teaching and assessment strategy which has been recognised in an award from the Higher Education Academy.
 It will allow you to combine your learning over the course of the year and apply knowledge from different study blocks into one assessment, making your education as close to your future real-world career as possible.

 We have produced thousands of scientists now making scientific breakthroughs and improving lives across the globe.
-As a Brunel graduate, you will be gaining from their reputation and the reputation of the University.
+As a Brunel graduate, you'll be gaining from their reputation and the reputation of the University.

 Should you need any non-academic support during your time at Brunel, the Student Support and Welfare Team are here to help.